Innovative Learning at

 Licensed Occupational Therapist, Licensed Simply Music Teacher, Nutrition Coach

 I haven't met a single person who didn't wish they could play an instrument.
-I have met many who have taken lessons but still cannot play an instrument.
-I have met many more who play the piano completely dependent on the written music and those who fear the thought of being asked to play even though they've taken lessons for years!
-Many quit those childhood lessons but as adults wish somehow they had not.
+I have met many who despite past lessons, still cannot play the instrument.
+I have met many more who are completely dependent on the written music to play their instrument causing fear of being asked to play something!
+Are you one of the many who quit those childhood lessons but as adults someway wish you had not?

 Let me share with you how I have evolved into a unique coach weaving my experiences in other fields.
 In 2004 I searched for an individual (not necessarily a professional musician) willing to teach my one son with unique behavioral and neurological challenges.
 I found a method called Simply Music and I was hooked.
 All my sons were to experience this unique approach.
 However, just following the curriculum for each student cannot be where it remains.